 Sunbathe & Swim at Idyllic Beaches

-The entire Mediterannean coastline is at your fingertips when you stay at Le Mas Villa.
+The entire Mediterranean coastline is at your fingertips when you stay at De La Barre Villa.
 Head down toward Saint-Tropez to lounge on the fine white sands of Pampelonne beach à la Brigitte Bardot, with no crowded beach walk or tourist shops in sight.
-All you’ll see is ocean, natural dunes, blue sky and your fellow sunbathers.
+All you'll see is ocean, natural dunes, blue sky and your fellow sunbathers.

 For something slightly different, head a bit further down the shoreline to Escalet Beach (Plage de l'Escalet).
 This area is comprised of multiple little beaches that you can access via short walks through the dunes.
 The further you walk, the more secluded you'll feel.
 This is also a fantastic spot for snorkeling, renting kayaks, or going for a hike on the bluffs to get sneak-peeks at the fabulous mansions in the area.